Thomasaujoux/web-scraping/README.md

 Thereafter, I'll explain only the first part in detail, the second part using the same techniques and adding nothing new.

+[This document](Package-Architecture) explains the project hierarchy in more detail

 ## IV) The project